rotto32/hrext07-my-cruddy-app/README.md

 - [ ] Update colors
 - [ ] Change the font
 - [ ] Place restaurants and profiles in different columns
+- [ ] Change the description input box to begin typing at the top of the box rather than the middle

 ##Timeline